-- Teacher to agree basic classroom rules with children. - All staff to be aware of and support school rules. - All staff to describe and model good behaviour. - All staff to highlight and reward good behaviour. - Share good behaviour with parents. - Inappropriate behaviour will be dealt with according to agreed sanctions. - Parents/carers will be contacted if there are any problems. - Children continuing to show behaviour problems will be referred to the BIP Worker, Headteacher and/or Inclusion Manager.
+- Teacher to agree basic classroom rules with children. - All staff to be aware of and support school rules. - All staff to describe and model good behaviour. - All staff to highlight and reward good behaviour. - Share good behaviour with parents. - Inappropriate behaviour will be dealt with according to agreed sanctions. - Parents/carers will be contacted if there are any problems. - Children continuing to show behaviour problems will be referred to the Headteacher and/or Inclusion Manager. - Support Services may be contacted in consultation with Inclusion Manager and Headteacher.